Food deserts plague Chicago neighborhoods. Could the city run its own grocery stores to fill in the gaps?

 “We will make sure that all of those [options] are put on display and studied, and then ultimately, the policymakers will decide what the best route is, along with the community,” Pawar said.

-Whichever option the city goes with, there’s no shortage of community residents looking to open their own grocery stores.
+Whichever option the city goes with, there are community residents looking to open their own grocery stores.

 A community grocer is a key part of the Garfield Park Rite to Wellness Collaborative’s planned “walkable village” on the West Side, where an Aldi that closed in 2021 would be replaced.